mindyruan/APCSFinalProject/README.md

 January 14, 2015
 - Right and down works, up and left don't even stop at the wall anymore??
 Working on that now
+- Combined Snake and Pacman code.
+Going to work on the score requirement for Snake and when we should switch between Snake/Pacman
+- Snake whips around completely when the direction changes instead of wrapping around itself.
+This will be changed if there is time.
+Snake game is generally working though.